Kristian OLESEN

 turbulent flow in accordance with the inventive method for

-homogenisation of a clay flake dispersion, or by using a suitable
+homogenisation of a clay flake dispersion, or by using a

-separated.
-It is obvious that also swelling clay flakes may be
+flakes may be separated.
+It is obvious that also swelling clay

-separated in this manner.
+flakes may be separated in this manner.

 [0052] FIG. 3 shows typical clay flake structures when a

 non-swelling clay is mixed with water.
-The water is not capable of
+The water is not capable

-penetrating in between the single flakes and the stacks will
+of penetrating in between the single flakes and the stacks will

 remain intact.
 Different structures may be formed by the single